Lohri 2024: Why This Auspicious Day Is Important?

 Lohri is indeed an indigenous ritual that emerged in the Himalayan foothills, whose winter is colder than those of the remaining portion of the Arabian peninsula.
 Once the Rabi season marks its beginning, Hindus and Sikhs lit bonfires in their yards, socialise around the bonfire, and sing and dance together throughout the week.
 On the other hand, Punjabis celebrate Lohri till the end of the month, during which the winter solstice occurs.

 Significance Of Lohri

-People also use some ancient mantras so that they may receive the heat of Sun during the cold days of winter.
+People also use some ancient mantras so that they may receive the heat of the Sun during the cold days of winter.
 There is a belief that if you chant these mantras, the Sun may accept your prayers.
 As a result, you may have a chance to celebrate the auspicious day with your family and friends.

 The Proceedings Of The Day

 Lohri celebration begins approximately 10 to 15 days prior, in multiple parts of Punjab.
 Boys and girls go around the countryside harvesting logs for the Lohri bonfire.
-They also accumulate products such as grains and jaggery, which are sold and the earnings exchanged among the community in some areas.
+They also accumulate products such as grains and jaggery, which are sold and the earnings are exchanged among the community in some areas.

-Other Facts About Lohri
+Some Other Facts About Lohri